 The Effort Reporting at WUSTL website contains information and a link to the WUSTL online training Effort Reporting Principles.
 The Sponsored Projects Accounting (SPA) website contains information about PARs distribution, timeliness, and processing.
 The Washington University Medical School Finance Office website has detailed definitions of cost accounting categories by function.

-ePARS is WUSTL's online effort reporting system. ePARS is accessible via the Research Gateway.
+ePARS is WUSTL's online effort reporting system. ePARS is accessible via the ONE.
 System tutorials and training are accessible via the ePARS website.